Steve Roberts, LLC

 Not every crash seems that serious, and you may not be sure whether it’s appropriate to get a Denver attorney involved, or whether you should just exchange insurance information and move on.

 In Colorado, however, almost all car accidents must be reported.
 If any property damage has been done, or if anyone was injured or killed in the accident, you’ll need to call 911 and report the accident to the police as soon as possible.
 From there, the drivers or the police officer, depending on how serious the accident was, will need to file a crash report.
+You will also want to get a traffic accident report from the Denver police department.

 Fortunately, your lawyer can help you with this process.
 These reports may be filed online with the Department of Revenue, so if you’re concerned about the details of your car crash, contact an attorney to help you file your report.